xdmushui/partner-center-sdk/develop/get-a-list-of-products.md

 - Partner Center for Microsoft Cloud Germany
 - Partner Center for Microsoft Cloud for US Government

-Gets a collection of products available in a particular country.
+You can use the following methods to get a collection of products available in a particular country.

 ## Prerequisites